VictoriaMetrics/vmctl/README.md

 where {separator} equals to _ by default.
 It can be changed with `--influx-measurement-field-separator` command-line flag.
 * Field values are mapped to time series values.
-* Tags are mapped to Prometheus labels as-is.
+* Tags are mapped to Prometheus labels format as-is.

 For example, the following Influx line:
 ```
 foo,tag1=value1,tag2=value2 field1=12,field2=40
 ```

-is converted into the following Prometheus data points:
+is converted into the following Prometheus format data points:
 ```
 foo_field1{tag1="value1", tag2="value2"} 12
 foo_field2{tag1="value1", tag2="value2"} 40